 Owner's Manual: | Read It |

 Pros: Exceptional display, audio, and direction arrow.
 Toggles to analog.
-Mitten friendly. | |
+Feature-rich. | |

 Cons: Pricey.
-Defaults to non-standard "guided search."
-Moderate learning curve for enhanced features. |
+Defaults to non-standard guided search. |